-Option A - PCSPS Legacy Benefits
+Option A - Legacy Benefits

 Period Benefits

-Start date to 31 March 2022 PCSPS
+Start date to 31st of March 2022 PCSPS

-01 April 2022 to last day of service/date of death alpha
+01st April 2022 to last day of service/date of death alpha

-Option B - alpha Reformed Benefits
+Option B - Reformed Benefits

 Period Benefits

-Start date to 31 March 2015 PCSPS
+Start date to 31st of March 2015 PCSPS

-01 April 2015 to last day of service/date of death alpha
+01 st April 2015 to last day of service/date of death alpha

-For the scheme to identify who the decision maker is, we require any beneficiaries and/or legal representatives to complete the claim form(s).
+For the scheme to identify who the decision maker is, we require any beneficiaries and/or legal representatives to complete the claim form(s) on the website detailed above.
 It is important that all eligible beneficiaries, where appropriate, complete the form(s), so that we receive all information as soon as possible, and do not delay payment of any benefits due.